dozieeze/DFT-Hub-U-ML-Predictor/Readme_Bayesian Optimization.md

 print("Intercepts:")
 print(intercept)
 ```
-This section defines a function to extract feature coefficients from the trained model:

-It iterates through each estimator in the multi-output model.
-Extracts coefficients and intercepts for each target variable.
+**Explanation:** This step extracts and displays the coefficients and intercepts of the trained model for each target variable.
+- **Purpose:** To analyze the significance of each feature in predicting target variables.
+- **Process:** Iterates through each estimator in the multi-output model, extracts coefficients and intercepts for polynomial features, and organizes these into a DataFrame and array.
-Returns a DataFrame of coefficients and an array of intercepts.
+- **Output:** A DataFrame of coefficients for each feature and target, an array of intercepts for each target, and a printed summary of coefficients and intercepts.
-The extracted coefficients and intercepts are then printed.

 #### 3. Visualization of Feature Coefficients
 ```python